JonatanPotrikus/dynamic-incubator-api/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+**Dynamic Incubator** is a flexible and configurable incubation and automation system framework TypeScript starter repository.

 ## Installation